Presidency of Fidel V. Ramos: Leaked diplomatic cables

-Midterm elections

-Legislative elections and local elections were held on May 8, 1995, halfway through Ramos' six-year term.
-The Philippine National Police had listed five dead and listed more than 200 hotspots before the election, and, during the election day, listed 300 hotspots.
-Ramos' administration-coalition won 9 senate seats and a majority of the seats in the house.

 Philippine Centennial celebrations

 On June 12, 1998, the Philippines celebrated its centennial year of independence from Spain.
 The celebrations were held simultaneously nationwide by Ramos and Filipino communities worldwide.
 A commission was established for the said event; the National Centennial Commission, headed by former Vice President Salvador Laurel, presided all events around the country.
 One of the major projects of the commission was the Expo Pilipino, a grand showcase of the Philippines' growth as a nation for the last 100 years, located in the Clark Special Economic Zone (formerly Clark Air Base) in Angeles City.

 End of presidency

 Ramos was the first president under the 1987 constitution to be barred of seeking another term.
 His predecessor, Corazon Aquino, was still eligible to run for president since she took office under the 1973 Constitution.
-As his term was winding down, he pushed pushed for constitutional amendments; however, he did not succeed.
+As his term was winding down, he pushed for constitutional amendments; however, he did not succeed.

 Ramos supported his friend, then-Speaker Jose de Venecia, Jr., for the 1998 presidential election; however de Venecia lost to Ramos' vice president, Joseph Estrada.
 On June 30, 1998, Ramos accompanied his successor to the Barasoain Church in Malolos, Bulacan for the oath-taking rights and later at the Quirino Grandstand in Luneta for the inaugural address.